symfony/symfony-docs/_build/maintainer_guide.rst

   usually means ``master``.
 And don't forget to check that new feature includes the ``versionadded`` directive.

-It's very common for contributors (specially newcomers) to select the wrong branch for their PRs, so we must always check if the change should go to the proposed branch or not.
+It is very common for contributors (specially newcomers) to select the wrong branch for their PRs, so we must always check if the change should go to the proposed branch or not.